caterby/vldb2021_fauce/queries_featurization/Joins2Vec/README.md

 This repository contains the "tensorflow" implementation of our paper "Joins2vec".
 The implementation is from the paper: subgraph2vec: Learning Distributed Representations of Rooted Sub-graphs from Large Graphs.
 This code is developed in python 2.7.
 It is ran and tested on Ubuntu 18.04 and 20.04.
 The input of the this method is the join schame of a database, which is represented as an undirected graph.
+Each join relationship is represented as a subgraph in the join schema.

 ##### Before running
-Install the python packages mentioned in the requirement.txt file:
+Install the python packages mentioned in the `requirement.txt` file:

-#####  The procedure for setting up subgraph2vec is as follows:
-	1. git clone the repository (command: git clone https://github.com/MLDroid/subgraph2vec_tf.git )
-	2. untar the data.tar.gz tarball

-#####  The procedure for obtaining rooted subgraph vectors using subgraph2vec and performing graph classification is as follows:
+#####  Obtain the rooted Join vectors using subgraph2vec:
-	1. move to the folder "src" (command: cd src) (also make sure that kdd 2015 paper's (Deep Graph Kernels) datasets are available in '../data/kdd_datasets/dir_graphs/')
+	1. move to the folder "Joins2Vec" (command: cd Joins2Vec)
+	2. make sure that the information if the join schema is available in the same rep'../example_dataset/datasets/dir_graphs/')
-	2. run main.py --corpus <dataset of graph files> --class_labels_file_name <file containing class labels of graphs to be used for graph classification> file to:
+	3. run main.py --corpus <dataset of graph files> --class_labels_file_name <file containing class labels>:
-		*Generate the weisfeiler-lehman kernel's rooted subgraphs from all the graphs *Train skipgram model to learn subgraph embeddings.
-The same will be dumped in ../embeddings/ folder *Perform graph classification using graph kernel and deep graph kernel
+		*Generate the weisfeiler-lehman kernel's rooted subgraphs from all the graphs *Train skipgram model to learn Joins embeddings.
 	3. example:
-		*python main.py --corpus ../data/kdd_datasets/mutag --class_labels_file_name ../data/kdd_datasets/mutag.Labels
-		*python main.py --corpus ../data/kdd_datasets/proteins --class_labels_file_name ../data/kdd_datasets/proteins.Labels --batch_size 16 --embedding_size 128 --num_negsample 5
+		*python main.py --corpus ../example_data/datasets/node_edges --class_labels_file_name ../example_data/datasets/node.Labels

 #### Other command line args: